Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card second from the right represents the physical vision: how the object is seen at a base or mechanical level.
-Agwe La Flambeau (Four of Wands): A chance to rest and rejoice, having successfully resolved a matter of great import.
+Click for DetailsThe card at the top of the circle represents the spiritual tasks and challenges of the present situation.
+Four of Batons (Completion): A chance to rest and rejoice, having successfully resolved a matter of great import.
 The initial success of a business venture or creative project.
 The blossoming of a friendship or romantic relationship.
 Conclusions drawn based on hard won experience.
 Spiritual, material, or emotional rewards for diligent effort.
 May suggest marriage, childbirth, or a victory celebration.